How to Create Your Modern Home Office

 It might be tempting to look at your desk and chair and declare your home office complete, however it’s not quite time to get back to work yet.
 The same way you’d add a framed photo of your cat (or kids) to your cubicle in a shared office, little touches of personality will make your home office a space you actually want to spend time in.

-To start with, you can never go wrong with adding a plant (or three) to your desk or shelves.
+To start with, you can never go wrong with adding a plant (or three) to your contemporary desk or modern shelves.
 They add life, clean the air, and give you something to stare at lovingly when you’re trying to come up with your next winning campaign idea.

 Next, add a touch of softness — and an extra design moment — to your office with a decorative pillow.
 Something like the Ren Pillow lets you adjust your lumbar support during the day, while also providing a luxurious look and feel.